OniSensei/Gotcha-v2.1/README.md

 ## Support
 > Discord: DefaulT#2648

+This bot is not for pokemon go.
+It is for the discord bot called pokecord.

 ### Auto spammer / catcher for discord bot pokecord
 ### This will take over your keyboard.
 This is not meant to be used in a discord server with mutiple people, use at your own risk.